Chapter 2.50

 (2) Administrative processing fee: $15.00.

-(2) Electronic Law Enforcement Video Documents Fee.
-For law enforcement video recordings captured by an in-car camera or captured by a departmental booking camera will be provided for the sum of the base fee plus the appropriate media fee.
+(1) Combined Media Fees, and Electronic Law Enforcement Video Documents Fee.
+Law enforcement video recordings captured by an in-car camera, body camera, departmental lobby camera, departmental exterior camera, departmental interior camera or captured by a departmental booking camera will be provided for the sum of the recording base fee.
+Each individual incident recording will be charged as its own recording base fee.

 2.50.110 Billing and waiver of charges authorized.